Outputs:

 Module Business Rules

-To select between the care and protection system we use this variable: cyf_ind_business_area_type_code: Business area owning this event for example: CNP = Care and Protection, YJU = Youth Justice.
+- cyf_ind_business_area_type_code: Business area owning this event for example: CNP = Care and Protection, YJU = Youth Justice.
 The business area code refers to the type of business area the notification section falls under, care and protection or youth justice.

+- cyf_ine_event_type_wid: The value will be always 2 for this intake event.
+This variable denote the event type which consistently holds the value 2.
 It is essential to recognize that when linking this table with other event related tables the event types hold different value, which will allow us to explore a broader range of event types for comprehensive data analysis.

 Open Issues/Comments